magic-research/vector_quantization/docs/installation.md

 This repository requires **Python 3.11** or higher.
 While PyTorch 2.4 is recommended, earlier versions may also be compatible.
 Ensure that you also install a matching version of TorchVision.

-Install the primary dependencies using the following commands:
+After installing `torch` and `torchvision`, use the following command to install the remaining dependencies:

 ```bash
 GIT_LFS_SKIP_SMUDGE=1 pip install -e .